Alisa (TV series): Plot

 Alisa (Alyssa Soebandono) and Evan (Christian Sugiono) met in an unpleasant circumstance.
 Alisa, a beverage Sales Promotion Girl, bumped into Evan and knocked him down while casing a guy who stole her merchandise.
 Evan was furious.
 His suit was all wet, while at that time he was in a rush to meet a prospective client.

 But destiny brought them back together.
 Alisa turns out to be one of Evan's student.
 Because of the bad first impression, both Alisa and Evan could never get along.
 They were always arguing.
 Alisa couldn't stand Evan's arrogant, playboy, rude, and degrading attitude towards people who are under his social status.
 Evan on the other hand, despised Alisa's know it all attitude, pride rebellious and no-respect behavior.

 Alisa is a simple girl.
 She was forced to work odd jobs to pay for her daily expenses, as well as her father's medication.
-Alisa also worked as Natashass (Nia Ramadhani) washer.
+Alisa also worked as Natasha’s (Nia Ramadhani) clothes washer.
 Natasha happened to be Evan's girlfriend, his main woman among all the ladies who surrounded him.

 After a long and winding journey and time, Evan and Alisa, in the end, couldn't deny the feeling deep down inside that they were actually in love.
 They began dating and were preparing to tie the knot.

 But, suddenly, a shocking truth emerged.
 Turns out, Evan and Alisa were siblings.
 Alisa was in fact the daughter of Henri, Evan's father, through an affair.
 The wedding had to be called off, Both were devastated.

 How did the love story go?
 Will Evan and Alisa be together in the end?
 Or will they get back together with their previous lovers??